946923759/replicant/syntax.md

 ## if
 A special statement that simplifies logic branches by handling conditional jumps for you.
 Refer to condjumps section for possible parameters.

+You may choose to put ":" at the end of the conditional (ex. `if hasItem true:`), but it is not required and the ":" will be ignored.
+This is also true for "else" statements, you can write them with or without the ":".

 Starting with this statement:
 ```
 label	choice_loop